dcBrian/CryptoDash/README.md

 ## Cryptodash

 This is a Cryptocurrency Dashboard I made using Reactjs to showcase some of my knowledge.
 It includes LocalStorage and React Context API for State Management, Styled-components and CryptoCompare API for Real Pricing Data.
+If you feel it can help you with something, feel free to use partly or totally this code.

 Fetching the data from CryptoCompare API CAN be slow.
 Please wait a few seconds.
 <br />